xodivorce/face_recognise_attend/Readme.md

 This project is a face recognition-based attendance system that uses OpenCV and Python.
 The system uses a camera to capture images of individuals and then compares them with the images in the database to mark attendance.

+**Note: This  project is developed for mac os Sonoma 14.3.1 and maybe  not work on other operating system due to the open cv, pandas, flask.

 ## Installation

 1. Clone the repository to your local machine. ```git clone git@github.com:xodivorce/face_recognise_attend.git```.